Inspirateur/FakeNewsClassifiers/README.md

 Just unzip them in their folders.

+## Results
+[WIP]

-Collaborators in the semester project: Alexie Byrns, Jonathan Tremblay, Teo Orthlieb
+*Collaborators in the semester project: Alexie Byrns, Jonathan Tremblay, Teo Orthlieb*